KentHawkings/yet-another-workout-tracker/README.md

 # Yet Another Workout Tracker

 Just a little workout tracker I've created in my free time.
-Partly as an excuse to mess around with Flutter and partly because I've struggled to find a free workout tracker that suits my needs.
+This is mainly an excuse for me to mess around with Flutter and is not currently in any kind of usable state.